carblue/acos5/README.md

 The graphical part of this feature is based on [IUP](https://www.tecgraf.puc-rio.br/iup "https://www.tecgraf.puc-rio.br/iup"), thus that must be installed and the last 3 lines in build.rs must be activated (meaning removing leading //):<br>
 The one that contains cargo:rustc-cfg=enable_acos5_64_ui, the next that names the iup library to link, and the last one where to find that library.
 The same must be applied for acos5_64_pkcs15init's build.rs if that is installed.<br>
 That's it, except via opensc.conf the enabled status can be overridden by specifying user_consent_enabled = no;

+Card was initialized by ACS Client Kit?<br>
+What a pity!
+You payed money for something that claims to create a PKCS#15 conforming file system (which is required for OpenSC and thus this driver), but it doesn't !<br>
+You will have to change/edit files.
+Ask Advanced Card Systems if they will do that for You or how to do it.<br>
+The entry in MF's Security Environment File is wrong: Thus You won't be able to use the SOPIN in that directory (and You can't change that), thus You can't read MF's Security Environment File and won't know Access rights in MF directory<br>

+Even the primary file for PKCS#15 is wrong: File 0x2F00 must specify the application path as absolute path, i.e. starting from 0x3F00.
+I.e. 2 more bytes must be stored in file 0x2F00 but they don't fit into the available file size.
+Deleting the file and recreating it: No way, ACS-initialization doesn't allow deletion.
+End of the story, You're stuck.<br>
+The ACS Client Kits that I know, do define 1 application directory 0x3F004100 and content therein like a Pin file 0x3F0041004101, a Security environment File 0x3F0041004103 (read protected), 16 RSA Key pair files, a gigantic-sized Certificate File 0x3F0041004110 and no space left for additional files to be created by Yourself.<br>
+The empty file 0x3F0041005031 means, Your card has no User Pin nor SOPIN (known to PKCS#15), no keys for sym. algos, no RSA key pairs etc. but definitely Your card has those files.
+A lot of things can't be changed at all because they are protected to be NEVER changeable.<br>
+You will very likely have to remove everything and create the file system from scratch (more details in the reference manual).<br>
+[acos5_64_pkcs15init](https://github.com/carblue/acos5_64_pkcs15init "https://github.com/carblue/acos5_64_pkcs15init") is the module dedicated to support card initialization, but currently it's limited to support:<br>
+pkcs15-init --erase-card --so-pin  sopin(4..8 bytes, e.g. 12345678)<br>
+This will remove everything from the card including MF and let You change the Operation Mode Byte (recommended for V3.00)<br>

+In order to see what's the crap on Your freshly ACS-initialized card and puzzle about what most files are for, it's recommended to run<br>
+$ opensc-tool -f<br>
+or use tool [acos5_64_gui](https://github.com/carblue/acos5_64_gui "https://github.com/carblue/acos5_64_gui") (acos5_64_gui will internally simulate a correct file 0x2F00, if necessary).